-Joined the Campaign: December 2017
+Joined the campaign: December 2017

-Context: Homelessness is not legally defined in Bratislava meaning that homeless people are not recognised as in need of support.
+What has happened so far?
+Homelessness is not legally defined in Slovakia meaning that homeless people are not recognised as in need of support.
 There is a significant strain on housing for all groups in Bratislava.
-Traditionally, Slovakians have tended to purchase their own home rather than rent, meaning there is a shortage of rental properties for those who can’t afford to buy.
-The response to homelessness is significantly under resourced and there is no tradition of solutions such as social housing.
+Traditionally, Slovakians have tended to purchase their own home rather than rent, meaning there is a shortage of rental properties for those who cannot afford to buy.
+The response to homelessness is significantly under-resourced and there is no tradition of solutions such as social housing.
 The majority of people who are homeless are men between the ages of 35 and 45 years.